 - How do I register and protect my trademark, patents, utility model certificates, industrial designs and copyrights in Cambodia?

-In Cambodia, there are three different ministries in charge of protection of trademarks, patents, utility model certificates, industrial designs, and copyrights.
+In Cambodia, there are three different ministries involved in the protection of trademarks, patents, utility model certificates, industrial designs, and copyrights.
 All procedures are clearly set out within the relevant laws.
-Because Cambodia requires that an agent be registered in the country, a Power of Attorney is required for a local agent to act for a foreign investor in registering.
+Cambodia requires registration of an in-country agent – therefore, a Power of Attorney is required for a local agent to act on behalf of the foreign TM owner.
 All filings require fees and these are set by the Ministry of Commerce and Ministry of Economy and Finance and are published.

 Patents, utility model certificates, and industrial designs are registered with the Ministry of Industry, Mines and Energy.
 The procedures and requirements for registration are in conformity with those of other countries as well as with the relevant international instruments and standards.

-Copyrights are registered with the Ministry of Culture and Fine Arts, however there is only protection for Cambodians, including Cambodian legal entities.
+Copyrights are registered with the Ministry of Culture and Fine Arts, however there is only protection for Cambodian citizens and Cambodian legal entities.

-- Can an international registered trademark be recognized in Cambodia?
-If not, what can be done to get an international trademark recognized and protected in Cambodia?
+- Is an internationally-registered trademark recognized in Cambodia?
+If not, what can be done to have an internationally-registered trademark recognized and protected in Cambodia?

-Cambodia does not recognize international trademark registrations, so a trademark must be registered in Cambodia for protection within the country.
+No, Cambodia does not recognize international trademark registrations.
+Each trademark must be registered in Cambodia for protection within the country.

 - What are the benefits of the registration?
 How long does the protection last?
 What is required to renew a registration?